 If Clint & Janet owned 50% of the shares each then their Capital Gains Tax could be nil.
 Yes Nil, as both could claim Retirement relief.
 There is a lifetime limit of €750,000 on the disposal of business assets to third parties.
 When setting up the company Janet thought it would be better if Clint had half the shares.
 Clint said no way that he didn’t want to own anything, or Revenue could be after him!

 Salaries or Dividends

 Some companies did very well in 2020 and are in a strong position with cash in the bank.
 If the directors are looking to take some money out, they can either take dividends or more salary.
 Taking more salary as a bonus will be more tax-efficient, in most cases.
 The reason for this is that the company can get a write-off for the bonus.
 It will reduce the profits of the business so there will be a corporation tax saving of 12.5%.
 There is no tax-write off for a dividend as that from after-tax profits.

 If the company pays the bonus within 6 months of the end of the accounting period, the relief is in the earlier year.
 See our previous blog on this Read here

 The purpose of the above is not to worry you but more to get you thinking about planning ahead.
 For this year and the future.
 While you have to plan for the business don’t forget about yourself.
 You are the driver of your business.
 Your primary goal is to be profitable.
 This protects your job and that of your team.
 You can get help with all the rest.

 Interested in talking to us?
 Call Deirdre on 051 396703 and she will point you in the right direction.
-Or contact us to tell us a bit more about you and your business to see how we can help
+Or start here to tell us a bit more about you and your business to see how we can help